 The Company is a limited liability company incorporated in the form of a public limited liability company (Naamloze Vennootschap) under the laws of Belgium, registered with the Crossroads Bank for Enterprises (Kruispuntbank voor Ondernemingen) (LER Leuven) under the number 0881.620.924.
-The Company was incorporated in Belgium on 30 May 2006, for an indefinite
+The Company was incorporated in Belgium on 30 May 2006, for an indefinite period of time.
+The Company's registered office is located at Gaston Geenslaan 1, 3001 Leuven, Belgium) (phone: +32 (0)16 75 13 10).

 The Company qualifies as a listed company ("société cotée" / "genoteerde vennootschap") within the meaning of Article 1:11 Belgian Code of Companies and Associations ("BCCA").
-It is a company whose securities are admitted to trading on a regulated market within the meaning of article 3, 7° of the Belgian Act of 21 November 2017 on the infrastructures for markets in financial instruments and transposing Directive 2014/65/EU and is therefore subject to the provisions of the BCCA relating to listed companies.
+It is a company whose securities are admitted to trading on a regulated market within the meaning of article 3, 7°of the Belgian Act of 21 November 2017 on the infrastructures for markets in financial instruments and transposing Directive 2014/65/EU and is therefore subject to the provisions of the BCCA relating to listed companies.

 Other Belgian laws and EU laws applicable to commercial companies by which Company is governed, include the Belgian Corporate Governance Code (2020) (soft law, applicable in accordance with the "comply-or-explain" principle) setting forth the legal framework applicable to companies, Belgian Royal Decree of November 14, 2007 relating to the obligations of issuers of financial instruments admitted to trading on a Belgian regulated market, Regulation (EU) No 596/2014 of the European Parliament and of the Council of April 16, 2014 on Market Abuse, and other laws and regulations applicable to companies with their share capital open to public investment, and its articles of association.
-The Company has subsidiaries in Belgium and the United States with its Belgian subsidiary (Oncurious NV, partially owned by VIB VZW) being governed by Belgian and EU laws, and its United States subsidiary (ThromboGenics Inc.) being regulated by the laws of the State of New York and other laws of the United States (Oncurious NV and ThromboGenics Inc. together with the Company referred to as the "Group").
+The Company has subsidiaries in Belgium and the United States with its Belgian subsidiary (Oncurious NV) being governed by Belgian and EU laws, and its United States subsidiary (ThromboGenics Inc.) being regulated by the laws of the State of New York and other laws of the United States (Oncurious NV and ThromboGenics Inc. together with the Company referred to as the "Group").